 Once the NOIE has given notice to ERCOT of its intent to participate in the retail market, the NOIE's business unit responsible for TDSP functions shall be responsible for submitting all assigned ESI IDs, their Load Profile Group, and their historical usage to ERCOT.
 For ESI IDs assigned to the Non-Metered Group the Opt-In Entity shall also submit their Profile Type.
 This information shall be submitted in a comma-delimited format at least 120 days prior to the effective start date of their entry into open market.
 The Opt-In Entity shall provide monthly usage and demand values that are available to the Opt-In Entity in an electronic format for a period of time established in cooperation with ERCOT on a case-by-case basis.
 Load Profile ID assignments shall be based on the criteria defined in the appropriate Profile Decision Tree.
 ERCOT will calculate the Load Profile Segment using the historical usage provided by the Opt-In Entity for the specified time period.
-ERCOT and the Opt-In Entity shall work together to resolve any issues with the data provided by the Opt-In Entity.
-ERCOT shall provide the Opt-In Entity a file containing all of the ESI IDs and their Load Profile Type.
+ERCOT and the Opt-In Entity shall work together to resolve any issues with the data provided by the CSI IDs and their Load Profile Type.
 The Opt-In Entity shall use the provided information to assign the Load Profile ID via the appropriate Texas SET transactions.
 The schedule for submitting those transactions shall be coordinated with ERCOT.